TL-B language

 tags_names = ['example_a', 'example_b', 'example_c']

-If you use hex
+If the hex

 a#32 a:(## 32) = AMultiTagInt;